Gastroesophageal Reflux Disease (GERD)

 For moderate to severe symptoms:

-Proton pump inhibitors.
+- Proton pump inhibitors.
 Also called PPIs, this class of medications reduces acid production by blocking the acid pumps (or proton pumps) in the stomach.
 These are more powerful acid blockers than H2 blockers and are, therefore, the most effective medications at controlling acid reflux.
 Examples of PPIs include omeprazole (Prilosec®), esomeprazole (Nexium®), lansoprazole (Prevacid®), dexlansoprazole (Kapidex®), pantroprazole (Protonix®), and rabeprazole (Aciphex®).
-Omeprazole is the only PPI currently available over-the-counter (Prilosec OTC and other generic brands available).

 GERD can cause a variety of complications.
 These can include:

-Barrett’s esophagus – Barrett’s esophagus is a precancerous change in the lining of the esophagus that occurs in a minority (about 10%) of patients with longstanding GERD symptoms.
+- Barrett’s esophagus – Barrett’s esophagus is a precancerous change in the lining of the esophagus that occurs in a minority (about 10%) of patients with longstanding GERD symptoms.
 The exposure of the lining of the esophagus in these people causes the normal cells (that look like skin cells) to be replaced with cells that look like intestinal cells.
 Barrett’s esophagus can lead to esophageal cancer in a small number of patients over time (about 5% of patients followed for 10 years).
-Patients at higher risk for Barrett’s esophagus include white men over age 50, people who suffer heartburn symptoms more that 2-3 times per week for greater than 5 years, or have a family history of Barrett’s esophagus or esophageal cancer.
+Patients at higher risk for Barrett’s esophagus include Caucasian males over age 50, people who suffer heartburn symptoms more that 2-3 times per week for greater than 5 years, being overweight, history of smoking, or have a family history of Barrett’s esophagus or esophageal cancer.